kjutzn/cry-ptex1/README.md

 # Disclamer
 This script is for educational purposes.
 I am aware people might use this to bypass iCloud, but I am NOT encouraging you to bypass iCloud and you **shouldn't do that**.
 This guide is **legitametly** activating it!
-ALSO: This script is for advanced users, i am not responsable if your device becomes broken (idk how but just in case) This script resets known_hosts!!!!!
+ALSO: This script is for advanced users, i am not responsable if your device becomes broken (idk how but just in case) or if your known_hosts get reseted.
+If you have important saved hosts in known_hosts file save them manually (script already saves it but this is just in case).

 # Usage
 1. Clone and cd into this repository: `git clone https://github.com/kjutzn/cry-ptex1 --recursive && cd cry-ptex1`